richardstartin/richardstartin.github.io/_posts/2018-01-03-the-much-aligned-garbage-collector.md

 On Intel CPUs, write after read hazards are detected by inspecting the _lower 12 bits_ of the load and store addresses.
 This means that the checks for memory order violation have false positives.
 Whenever an address at a 4K offset from a recently written value is loaded, the lower 12 bits match, and the load is reissued.
 That's exactly what happens in DAXPY with these particular array sizes when they are contrived to sit next to eachother in a TLAB (1024 * 8 = 8K), with each array acccessed sequentially at a fixed offset.
+The 250 and 256 element arrays are at a 2K offset, so the addresses differ in the lower 12 bits.

 The effect observed here is also a contributing factor to fluctuations in throughput observed in <a href="https://bugs.openjdk.java.net/browse/JDK-8150730" rel="noopener" target="_blank">JDK-8150730</a>.